 Many children can be accommodated in a regular daycare setting with minimal extra supports.
 Often, it is simply a matter of training several of the staff members to give a feeding and operate a feeding pump.
 Sometimes individuals in home daycares are more willing to learn these skills.
-In addition, Headstart programs may be more likely to have an individual on staff who is willing to learn how to use a feeding tube.
+In addition, Head Start programs that receive federal funding must accommodate children with disabilities, and may be more likely to have an individual on staff able to use a feeding tube.

 Regular Daycare with Supports

 All children who receive Medicaid or a Medicaid waiver are entitled to personal assistant, CNA, or nursing services if these services are medically necessary.
 If a child has an aide, CNA, or nurse, that individual may attend daycare with the child.

 Children who participate in Medicaid or a Medicaid waiver can receive home care services, which are typically provided by a CNA or nurse, if a doctor says they are medically necessary.
 These services can be used for childcare while parents are working.

 Medical or Special Needs Daycares

 Some cities have medical or special needs daycares available to care for children with complex medical issues.
 In some cases, these are part of hospitals or are publicly funded through Medicaid.
 In other cases, they may be run by private groups, therapy centers, or disability centers.
 Easter Seals and UCP sometimes offer these services.
 Many of these facilities are able to take children with feeding tubes.

 You can hire your own caregiver if you choose.
 Services such as care.com often match caregivers with special needs experience with families.
 Typically, these highly trained individuals cost a little bit more.
 Sometimes, nursing students or PT/OT students can be used as part-time caregivers.

 If you find a daycare or childcare willing to take your child, you will likely be responsible for training the staff at the facility to care for your child.
 The staff should learn the following: